-The purpose of this article is to provide you with the most important advice and tools you can use to make sure you get the most out of your study sessions.
+This article provides the most critical advice and tools to ensure you get the most out of your study sessions.

 Pay attention to the areas you may be struggling with that are extremely important for your success.